Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Preliminaries

 The following alternative characterization of bounded expansion uses a special coloring number with nice algorithmic properties. \begin{definition}[$p$-centered coloring~\cite{NOdM08}] Given a graph~$G$, let $c \colon V(G) \to [r]$ be a vertex coloring of~$G$ with $r$ colors.
 We say that the coloring~$c$ is \emph{$p$-centered}, for $p \geq 2$, if any connected subgraph of $G$ either receives at least~$p$ colors or contains some color exactly once.
 Define $\chi_p(G)$ to be the minimum number of colors needed for a $(p+1)$-centered coloring. \end{definition}

 While this definition looks rather cryptic, it is easy to see that every graph has a $p$-centered coloring for any $p$: simply assign a distinct color to each vertex of the graph.
 Note that $p$-centered colorings are proper colorings for $p \geq 2$ and in particular, $\chi_1$ is precisely the chromatic number.
-Typically, the number of colors $q$ is much larger than~$p$ and one is interested in minimizing~$q$.
+Typically, the number of colors $q$ is much larger than~$p$ and one is interested in minimizing~$q$. \Nesetril and Ossona de Mendez~\cite{NOdM08} showed that for every graph~$G$,

+where~$P$ is some polynomial of degree around~$2^{2^r}$.
+Accordingly, for a graph class~$\mathcal G$, the quantity~$\chi_r(\mathcal G)$ is bounded by a function of~$r$ if and only if the quantity~$\topgrad_r(\mathcal G)$ is. and bounded expansion can equivalently be defined in terms of $p$-centered colorings.

 The following structural property, which follows directly from the equivalence between centered colorings and \emph{treedepth}, make them an attractive tool for algorithm design.